vipul79321/CP_Codes/OOP/oop_intro_gfg.md

 ---

+### Difference between struct and class in c++ ###
 [Link](https://www.geeksforgeeks.org/structure-vs-class-in-cpp/)

-### Difference between struct and class in c++ ###
-1. In struct, members are by default public.
+* In struct, members are by default public.
 While in class, members are by default private.
-2. In struct, default inheritance mode is public.
+* In struct, default inheritance mode is public.
 While in class, default inheritance mode is private.
-3. Memory of structure is allocated in the stack while the memory of class is allocated in heap.

 ---

+### Can a C++ class have an object of self type? ###
 [Link](https://www.geeksforgeeks.org/can-a-c-class-have-an-object-of-self-type/)

-### Can a C++ class have an object of self type? ###
-A class declaration can contain static object of self type, it can also have pointer to self type, but it cannot have a non-static object of self type.
+* A class declaration can contain static object of self type, it can also have pointer to self type, but it cannot have a non-static object of self type.

 Following declaration will work fine -
 ```c++